 Gray Areas of Data Privacy You Need to Know About

-Although one might think that personally identifiable information can be seen as a common umbrella term that can be utilized for all personal data, this is not the case.
+Although one might think that personally identifiable information is a common umbrella term that for all personal data, this is not the case.
 The following subsections of information are regarded as private data and need not be protected by their curator.

 Personally Identifiable Information

 This kind of information is information that can be utilized to unveil someone’s identity.
 This includes contact information.
 With this kind of information, the curator can differentiate one person from another in a dataset.
-This typically includes values such as names, surnames, social security numbers, and contact details such as residential addresses and telephone numbers.
+This typically includes values such as names, surnames, social security numbers, and contact details such as residential addresses and telephone numbers for data privacy.

 Personal Medical Information

 Medical information includes the medical history of the person along with any auxiliary information utilized by medical professionals and institutions.
 Information such as medical insurance details and to some extent any records relating to medical financial obligations.
-In short, any medical information that can be directly linked to a specific person, and could be utilized to identify such a person.
+In short, any medical information that is relating to a specific person, and to identify such a person.

 Personally Identifiable Financial Information